28. November 2019 • Katja Laurien

 The Binn valley in the Swiss canton Valais is beautiful but rather unknown.
 But only because the crowds don’t flock into the valley doesn’t mean it’s not a wonderful place which offers some great hikes - especially if you’re a fan of rivers, streams and waterfalls.

 One of the many streams you'll pass on the way to the Mässersee The most common hike is the one to the Binntalhütte.
+But because I’m such a huge fan of water, I decided to hike to the Mässersee (Lake Mässer), a beautiful lake at 2130 meters above sea level.

 3. July 2019 • Katja Laurien